Emberlynn-Loo/tp/docs/DeveloperGuide.md

 ![AddPersonSequenceDiagram](images/AddPersonSequenceDiagram.png)

+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifelines should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 The following activity diagram sheds more light on exactly what happens when a user executes the 'add' command:

 ![AddPersonActivityDiagram](images/AddPersonActivityDiagram.png)